By Felicia L. Pasadyn, MA

 Peer Reviewed

 Sleep is a currency of wellness.
-Increased sleep duration has been associated with enhanced cognitive performance and decreased risk of …
+Increased sleep duration has been associated with enhanced cognitive performance and decreased …

 By Lydia Pan